 Tunisian Crochet: A Technique That Keeps Giving!

-Have you delved into Tunisian crochet yet?
+Have you delved into Tunisian yet?
 What is your favorite Tunisian project?
-There are a couple of beautiful ones in Interweave Crochet Spring 2017—check them out and get inspired to try this technique!
+There are several beautiful ones in Interweave Crochet Spring 2017—check them out and get inspired to try this technique (affiliate link)!

 Get to Know Tunisian Crochet!